Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations: Introduction

 for some $C>0$.
 By rescaling and reflecting $w$, this is again a weak Khas'minskii property.
 Because of \eqref{khasmi_Hessian_original}, one might guess that the martingale completeness of $X$ is likely to be related to the strong Hessian principle.
 However, in view of the equivalence in the case of the Laplacian, in \cite[Question 37]{prs_overview} and \cite{prs_milan} the authors ask whether the \emph{weak} Hessian principle implies the martingale completeness of $X$, or at least its geodesic completeness, and give some partial results.
-Our last contribution is an answer to the above questions: perhaps surprisingly, the viscosity weak and strong Hessian principles are equivalent, and because of duality (plus extra arguments) they imply that $X$ is martingale complete.
-Moreover, to check the viscosity Hessian principle it is sufficient to consider semiconcave functions $u \in H(\overline{U})$, which are locally Lipschitz and $2$-times differentiable at almost every point.
-In particular, $(2)$ in Theorem \ref{teo_hessianmax_intro} below is very close to the classical, $C^2$ weak Hessian principle in \eqref{weak_HessianLaplacian}.
+Our last contribution is an answer to the above questions: perhaps surprisingly, the viscosity, weak and strong Hessian principles are equivalent, and because of AK-duality (plus extra arguments) they imply that $X$ is martingale complete.
+Moreover, to check the viscosity, Hessian principle it is sufficient to consider semiconcave functions.
+We recall \begin{definition} A function $u : X \ra \R$ is semiconcave if, for each $x_0 \in X$, there exist a neighborhood $U$ of $x_0$ and $v\in C^2(U)$ such that $u+v$ is concave on $U$ (i.e. $u+v$ is a concave function when restricted to geodesics). \end{definition} Since semiconcave functions are locally Lipschitz and $2$-times differentiable a.e., $(2)$ in Theorem \ref{teo_hessianmax_intro} below is very close to the classical, $C^2$ weak Hessian principle in \eqref{weak_HessianLaplacian}.
 Summarizing, we have

 \begin{theorem} Consider the subequation